 On occasion it may be necessary to cancel a scheduled class.
 Most often this is due to low student enrollment in that course.
-When this occurs the registrar's office will remove the student's registration from that course and will notify the student of the cancellation.
+When this occurs the registrar's office will remove the student's registration from that course and notify that student that the course is cancelled.
 The student may elect to leave his/her registration as is (without the cancelled course) or may need to select another course as the cancellation may affect his/her financial aid eligibility.
 The student is not responsible for course tuition or drop fees if a course is cancelled by PTS.